metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

     - Best practices: Share tips and tricks for improving developer experience.

-    - Personal experiences: Share your own unique journey and lessons learned using mirrord in your software development cycle.
+    - Personal experiences: share your own unique journey and lessons learned using mirrord in your software development cycle.

     - Something else!
 Feel free to suggest content not listed here if you think it might be appropriate and interesting to our target audience.
 - label: who?